 Rules 404 (c)(2) through (c)(3) apply in criminal cases only when offered against an accused.
 The procedural provisions would then have to be satisfied before evidence could be admitted for one of the exceptional purposes authorized in Rule 404(b).
 Subdivision (c)(2) requires the trial court to conduct a hearing to determine the admissibility of the evidence and determine as a preliminary question for the court that the other crime, wrong, or act was committed.
-Subdivisions (c)(2)(A) through (C) also require that the other crime, wrong, or act was committed, is relevant to a purpose for which the evidence is admissible under Rule 404(b) other than conduct conforming with a character trait and that the probative value of the evidence outweighs the danger of unfair prejudice.
+Subdivisions (c)(2)(A) through (C) also require that the court find by the clear and convincing evidence standard of persuasion that the other crime, wrong, or act was committed, is relevant to a purpose for which the evidence is admissible under Rule 404(b) other than conduct conforming with a character trait and that the probative value of the evidence outweighs the danger of unfair prejudice.